TheStolenBattenberg/ToolsForKFIV/README.md

 ### Compiling
 The project files are for MSVS 2019, NET Framework 4.7.2.
 Load 'em into Visual Studio and away you go.
 If you're knowledgable enough to do something else, then you should know not me.

-### Usage
-Most of the applications are your standard CMD tool, put the exe path and then the filepath afterwards, only TXCView is different and you should run the application then follow the instructions given.

 ### Format Overview
 [On the wiki](https://github.com/TheStolenBattenberg/ToolsForKFIV/wiki).